ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“Physics is the universe’s operating system.”— Steven R Garman   ❞</i>
+<i>❝Only about 10% of the world’s currency is physical money, the rest only exists on computers.❞</i>
 <!--ENDS_HERE_QUOTE_README-->